Globility/openlink-java/README.md

 ##License

-`This file is subject to the terms and conditions defined 3in file `LICENSE`, which is part of this source code package.`
+`This file is subject to the terms and conditions defined in the file `LICENSE`, which is part of this source code package.`